harpocrates/Prolog-Interpreter/README.md

 # Sample usage

-After compiling, run from the command line with the files to load as arguments.

-    $ ghc prolog.hs && ./prolog sample.pl
+Build with `stack build` or `cabal build` and run with `stack exec -- prolog sample.pl` or `cabal run`.
 From just the prelude, we can query:

     > gcd(42,216,X)?
     { X = 6 };